IASAbout IASDesignHostingPromotionConsultingContact

 See Also:

-• RCOS - Ron Chernich's OS: computer learning tool animates operation of multi-tasking OS; true OS, runs programs; object-oriented, message passing kernel lets parts be replaced easily, C++ coded, portable, runs on DOS, RCOSjava precursor.
+• RCOS - Ron Chernich\\'s OS: computer learning tool animates operation software of multi-tasking operating systems OS; true OS, runs programs; object-oriented, software message passing kernel lets operating systems parts be replaced easily, software C++ coded, portable, runs on DOS, operating systems RCOSjava precursor.

-• NACHOS - Not Another Completely Heuristic Operating System: teaching OS coded in C++ subset, developed at UC Berkeley for OS and Systems Programming classes; now used worldwide.
-Descriptions, FAQ, port and bug lists, assignments, downloads.
+• NACHOS - Not Another Completely Heuristic Operating System: teaching OS software coded in education C++ subset, developed at UC Berkeley software for OS and Systems education Programming classes; now used software worldwide.
+Descriptions, FAQ, port and bug education lists, assignments, software downloads.
 [Open Source]

 • Kaneton Microkernel - Goal: provide all students need to learn OS concepts: basic functions, kernel internals, microkernel architecture, to advanced distributed concepts, and to develop theirs, step by step.